slecrom/ENS_HTS_2025/docs/RNAseq/RNAseq.md

 	└─── noO2rep3_SRR352271.fastqc.zip
 ```

-### Download the HTML file reports on your local machine
+### Open the HTML file reports on your local machine

 On the French local system version, you must replace Desktop with Bureau